 - Azure storage automation with Cloud Volumes ONTAP

-Infrastructure as Code on Azure with Azure Resource Manager
+Implementing an Infrastructure as Code Azure Strategy with Azure Resource Manager

 Infrastructure as Code is a modern approach for automating the provisioning and deployment of IT resources.
 The idea is to use simple configuration files to define what IT resources you want to set up, and have those resources created automatically based on that configuration.
 You can then check that configuration file into a version control repo, test it, manage versions, and start treating your infrastructure like you would ordinary source code.

-On Microsoft Azure, the primary building block that enables Infrastructure as Code is Azure Resource Manager (ARM).
+On Microsoft Azure, there is one primary building block that enables Infrastructure as Code - Azure Resource Manager (ARM).
 ARM lets you author templates in JSON format, specifying Azure services you want to run, and makes it possible to easily deploy those services according to the template.

 Here is a quick-start template provided by Azure which deploys an Azure Kubernetes Service (AKS) cluster: